Bonda (snack): History

 A recipe for bonda (as parika) is mentioned in Manasollasa, a 12th-century Sanskrit encyclopedia compiled by Someshvara III, who ruled from present-day Karnataka.

 Preparation

-The process of making a spicy bonda involves potato filling dipped in gram flour batter.
+The process of making a spicy bonda involves making a potato filling that is dipped in gram flour batter and deep-fried.

 Bonda has a sweet and a spicy variant.

 Some regional variants in Kerala replace the potato with tapioca (tapioca bonda) or sweet potato and some onion, hard-boiled egg (mutta Bonda), masala, minced meat and other ingredients.

 In Tamil Nadu, bonda is made from black gram (ulundu) batter.

-In Andhra Pradesh it is known as poornalu.
+In Andhra Pradesh, it is known as bondalu or poornalu.